secretstartups/handbook/content/handbook/marketing/inbound-marketing/search-marketing/seo-content-manual.md

 A simple and easy way to deconstruct the searcher intent behind a query is to type it into a search engine.
 Look at the first page of results for the query, examine the format of the content of those results.

 What format does the resulting content take, a blog, a topics page, or a solutions page?
-Are the titles predominantly include terms such as “how, what, where, methods, etc” this would all indicate informational intent.
+Are the titles predominantly include terms such as "how, what, where, methods, etc" this would all indicate informational intent.

 If the intent is informational, provide as much relevant content as is possible and help educate the user on the query topic.
 Thoroughly cover the topic, and answer common questions.

-Terms such as “best, top, etc” would indicate commercial intent.
+Terms such as "best, top, etc" would indicate commercial intent.
 To align with this type of search query intent, provide the searcher with the information required to make a particular decision (reviews, pricing, comparisons, FAQs, etc.)

 If the intent is transactional, optimize the copy for this and emphasize specific conversion value points within the page title and copy.
 Keep the content focused on the desired outcome (eg. buying a product).
 This page type will not require loads of supporting content, unlike an informational intent page.